ktp-forked-repos/quickdot/README.md

 # see-constants-in
-Lisp program to explore and find quickly all the constants available in a package and its current values
+Lisp program to explore and find quickly all the constants available in a package and its current values.

 ### Use:
-Paste the code in a common lisp repl and then write:
+load the file "see-constants-in" or paste its contents in a common lisp repl and write:

 (see-constants-in 'package) or (see-constants-in :package)

 Where package is a valid package name
 example: (see-constants-in :cl)

+Note: (see-constants-in package) without ' or : before the package name is an error

 # quickdot
 Lisp program to visualize the relationships among quicklisp systems, and other tools related with the study or use of quicklisp